Joe’s Blog: So about last Saturday (MON-9/25)

 So let’s take a look back on Saturday.
 As you know I strive to be transparent with you on the air and in the blog regarding my forecast accuracy.
 This past Saturday was a frustrating day because for days we were expecting severe storms and rain, with great weather on Sunday for the game.

-The main issue wasn’t what happened with the main forecast…we had sever weather…hail being the main thing…we had rain…and we had perfect weather on Sunday…it was the timing.
+The main issue wasn’t what happened with the main forecast, we had severe weather, hail being the main thing.
+We had rain, and we had perfect weather on Sunday… it was the timing.

 The late day forecast of storms was accurate except it happened about 30-50 miles south and south east of the Metro and not in KC.
 This occurred because the morning activity was way more robust that I thought it would be.